 Building and Contents insurance is underwritten by Ageas Insurance Limited Registered in England and Wales Company No 354568 Ageas Insurance Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority, Financial Services Register No 202039.

 Insurance claims

 Financial Conduct Authority (FCA) regulations normally prevent your letting agent from processing insurance claims under buildings and contents on your behalf.
-However, if you have selected the Full management service and have also taken out Rent and Legal Protection insurance, we can submit claims under this policy on your behalf should it become necessary.

 INFORMATION ON OUR PROTECTION SERVICES